Coronavirus: North records biggest daily increase in cases as FF criticises Government response

 Government response ‘underwhelming’

-The Government is not doing enough to support businesses and workers affected by the coronavirus, Fianna Fáil has said.
+Meanwhile, Fianna Fáil has said the Government is not doing enough to support businesses and workers affected by coronavirus.

 The party’s finance spokesman Michael McGrath said the Government’s response to the current economic crisis caused by the coronavirus, also known as Covid-19, had been “piecemeal, underwhelming and poorly executed”.